 While much of the country is forested and mountainous towards the north, the south is very different and downright unique.

 The southern reaches of Morocco are mostly deserting and in fact, the outer fringes of the much larger Sahara desert.

-From dry and arid patches to vast sand dunes, there is much to discover in this vast region of Morocco.
+From dry and arid patches to vast dunes, there is much to discover in this vast region of Morocco.

 Moreover, the natural treasures of the region, there also happens to be numerous settlements as well, which range from small caravans to vast cities.

 One such settlement is a place called Zagora.

 Le désert, la fin du monde et le début de la tranquillité #marocphotography #désert#desertmarocain #photographer #wüste #ouarzazate #hamid #zagora #maghreb #marocain #marocco #chameau #trek #trekking #chamelier